huggingface/diffusers/docs/source/en/using-diffusers/workflows.md

              ('clip_sample', False)])}
 ```

-As you can notice, the `image` passed to the `pipeline` isn't a part of `workflow`.

-Let's serialize it and reload the pipeline:
+Let's serialize the workflow and reload the pipeline to see what happens when you try to use it.

 ```python
 workflow.save_workflow("my-simple-workflow-sd", filename="controlnet_simple.json", push_to_hub=True)
 ```

-Steps to load the workflow into [`StableDiffusionControlNetPipeline`] should remain the same as the example above:
+Then load the workflow into [`StableDiffusionControlNetPipeline`]:

 ```python
 # load control net and stable diffusion v1-5